GT-RAIL/derail-fetchit-public/fetchit_mapping/README.md

 obstacle collision checking uses the transforms calculated from 2D localization.

 ## To Dos
-1. Filter points outside of the 5 foot radius to account for dynamic obstacles.
+1. Filter points outside of the 5 foot radius to account for dynamic obstacles (not done for RGB-D yet).
 1. Tune map resolution sizes.
 1. Tune rotation/tilt speeds.
-1. Moving within map to get better map?
+1. Better mapping motion to improve initial map?